ktargan/project-cycleGAN/README.md

 Jun-Yan Zhu and Taesung Park and Phillip Isola and Alexei A. Efros (2017).
 Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks.
 CoRR, abs/1703.10593.

-Johnson J., Alahi A., Fei-Fei L. (2016) Perceptual Losses for Real-Time Style Transfer and Super-Resolution.
-In: Leibe B., Matas J., Sebe N., Welling M. (eds) Computer Vision – ECCV 2016.
-ECCV 2016.
-Lecture Notes in Computer Science, vol 9906.
-Springer, Cham.
+Johnson, J., Alahi, A., & Fei-Fei, L. (2016).
+Perceptual losses for real-time style transfer and super-resolution.
+In European Conference on Computer Vision.